CanDIG/candig-common/README.md

-# ga4gh-common
+# candig-common

-Common utilities for GA4GH packages
+Common utilities for Candig packages

+Forked from ga4gh-common